How Will Data Science Accelerate the Circular Economy?

 I have previously shared data-driven methodologies to implement decarbonization initiatives

-• Sustainable Sourcing: select the set of suppliers that minimizes the environmental impact of your raw materials sourcing
+• Sustainable Sourcing: select the set of suppliers that minimises the environmental impact of your raw materials sourcing

 How Sustainable is Your Circular Economy?